Personal profile

 Lost and recovered narratives have been a key theme of Winckler's work to date.
 Memory and migration narratives of emigration (Two Sisters), exile and loss (Traces), exploration (Retracing Heinrich Barth), displacement (Leaving Atlantis), expedition/peregrination (My Canadian Pilgrimage) and interwar home-making (Fabricating Lureland) have been visualized and probed using the language of photography.
 These projects have been disseminated through public exhibitions, at conferences, exhibition catalogue publications and public engagement workshops, as well as informing Winckler's teaching practice.

-Over the past twenty years, Winckler has undertaken extensive work with and within communities in Hong Kong, West Africa, Canada and the UK to enable broader access to personal cultural heritage amongst disadvantaged areas and demographics.
+Over the past twenty-five years, Winckler has undertaken extensive work with and within communities in Hong Kong, West Africa, Canada and the UK to enable broader access to personal cultural heritage amongst disadvantaged areas and demographics.
 She has sought to improve inclusivity of knowledge production and to reanimate disconnected or underdeveloped narratives and histories.
 Oscillating between photographic and archival research, photography is mobilized to reconstruct collective memories and give them a renewed cultural presence.

 Julia Winckler's interdisciplinary research focuses on working with visual archives and collections.
 Memory and migration narratives, contested topographies, exile studies, co-production of knowledge and photography & activism are particular areas of interest.